The delegate role

-- The AMA encourages that at least one member of each delegation be involved in the governance of their sponsoring organization.
+- At least 1 member of each delegation is encouraged to be involved in the governance of their sponsoring organization

-- Regularly communicate AMA policy, information, activities, and programs to constituents so he/she will be recognized as the representative of the AMA.
+- Regularly communicate AMA policy, information, activities and programs to constituents so the delegate will be recognized as the representative of the AMA.

-- Advocate constituent views within the House of Delegates or other governance unit, including the executive staff.
+- Advocate constituent views within the HOD or other governance unit, including the executive staff.

-- Attend and report highlights of House of Delegates meetings to constituents, for example, at hospital medical staff, county, state, and specialty society meetings.
+- Attend and report highlights of HOD meetings to constituents, for example, at hospital medical staff, county, state and specialty society meetings.